kevoreilly/CAPEv2/docs/book/src/installation/guest_physical/saving.rst

 accomplish this.

-If you follow all the below steps properly, your virtual machine should be ready to be used by Cuckoo.
+If you follow all the below steps properly, your virtual machine should be ready to be used by CAPE.

 Fog
 ===